unixyhuang/unixyhuang.github.io/_pages/about.md

 My current research interests include but are not limited to:
 - AI for IoT
 - Trustworthy AI
-- Generative AI (LLMs, Diffusion, etc.)
+- Generative AI (LLMs, Diffusion Model, etc.)

+Ongoing Project: **Towards Privacy-Preserving LLM-empowered Agents**

 ### 📧 Contacts
 If you are willing to share some interesting thoughts about life and research, please feel free to contact me: